 Aspartame is very popular.
 If you eat “diet” foods, chances are you have consumed it within the past 24 hours.
-It is made up of: aspartic acid and phenylalanine.
+Aspartame includes: aspartic acid and phenylalanine.
 Both are naturally occurring amino acids.
-And when the body processes aspartame, part of it is broken down into methanol.
+And when the body processes aspartame, part of it breaks down into methanol.

 Here are some thing so to know about aspartame:

-- Methanol is toxic in large quantities, yet smaller amounts may also be concerning when combined with free methanol because of enhanced absorption.
+- Methanol is toxic in large quantities, yet smaller amounts may also be concerning as a combination with free methanol because of enhanced absorption.

-- Free methanol is created when aspartame is heated, and when free methanol is consumed regularly it may be a problem.
+- Free methanol emerges when aspartame is heated, and when free methanol is consumed regularly it may be a problem.
 The free methanol breaks down into formaldehyde, a known carcinogen and neurotoxin, in the body.

 - Dr. Alan Gaby, MD, reported in Alternative Medicine Review in 2007 that aspartame found in commercial products or heated beverages may be a seizure trigger and should be evaluated in cases of difficult seizure management.

 - It is approximately 200 times sweeter than sugar.